-Confirm the number of race entrants to the patrol boats.
-Refer to the Radio Best Practice Guide.
-Monitor radio - take a hand-held radio with you if you leave the race box Keep in regular contact with the patrol boat(s) Ensure instructions to the patrol boat(s) are clear and confirmed as understood In case of course change or other notifications, clearly instruct that necessary information is relayed accurately and in a timely manner to the racers to ensure the race is fair Communicate any known retirements Transfer signing on details from the Sign On Sheet into the Sailing Log Look up handicap numbers and check the specific requirements for the race/series you are officiating for.
-Races other than open series races and the Regatta use Tudor handicaps rather than standard Portsmouth Yardsticks; Gould has personal handicaps for qualified sailors Monitor progress and log the boats each time they cross the line - record all lap times precisely Keep an overview watch on the boats by eye or binoculars where practical.
+- Keep in regular contact with the patrol boat(s) - Ensure instructions to the patrol boat(s) are clear and confirmed as understood - In case of course change or other notifications, clearly instruct that necessary information is relayed accurately and in a timely manner to the racers to ensure the race is fair - Communicate any known retirements - Transfer signing on details from the Sign On Sheet into the Sailing Log - Look up handicap numbers and check the specific requirements for the race/series you are officiating for. - Races other than open series races and the Regatta use Tudor handicaps rather than standard Portsmouth Yardsticks; Gould has personal handicaps for qualifying sailors - Monitor progress and log the boats each time they cross the line record all lap times precisely. - It is recommended that you write the sail numbers and times in order of completing lap 1 on a piece of blank paper, then later transfer the information to the sign on sheet and later the race record book.
+This will be easier than trying to find each boat on the sign in sheet and squeeze the numbers in the small boxes, particularly when multiple boats are likely to be close together on the line - Keep an overview watch on the boats by eye or binoculars where practical.
 Where boats are out of sight clear and regular communications with the patrol boat(s) become more important.

-Consider shortening the course if conditions deteriorate using the 'S' flag for all participants or the 'D' flag for slow handicaps only.
+• Consider shortening the course if conditions deteriorate using the 'S' flag for all participants or the 'D' flag for slow handicaps only.
 Ensure the flag and associated hoots are timed appropriately for clarity.